AdobeDocs/experience-platform.en/help/sources/tutorials/ui/dataflow/batch/cloud-storage.md

 * The left half of the interface is a directory browser, displaying your server's files and directories.
 * The right half of the interface lets you preview up to 100 rows of data from a compatible file.

 Selecting a listed folder allows you to traverse the folder hierarchy into deeper folders.
 Once you have a compatible file or folder selected, the **[!UICONTROL Select data format]** dropdown appears, where you can choose a format to display the data in the preview window.
-Supported file formats for a cloud storage account also includes JSON and Parquet.
-JSON and Parquet files must be XDM-compliant.

 ![](../../../../images/tutorials/dataflow/cloud-storage/batch/select-data.png)